Safety culture in the NHS

 About this data

 This indicator uses data from the NHS Staff Survey.
 The scores are calculated as the percentage of respondents who gave a specific answer to a question, or a defined set of responses to a series of questions.
 The responses for each respondent have been summarised for each organisation using a weighting procedure.
 In order to make NHS organisations’ scores comparable, individuals’ scores are weighted so that the occupational group profile of the organisation reflects that of a typical organisation of its type.
-For comparisons between scores over time, scores from previous years are re-weighted according to the 2020 weights.
+For comparisons between scores over time, the data from previous years are re-weighted according to the 2020 weights.

-For more information, please see NHS Staff Survey – 2022 Results.
+For more information, please see NHS Staff Survey Results.

 Comments